How to Visit: 10 Tips for Visiting Duomo di Milano For the Perfect Trip

 Visit the Rooftops during sunset for the best experience.

 If you wish to tour only the rooftop, get the exclusive rooftop access ticket.

-Most people start with exploring the insides of the Cathedral and then proceed to the rooftop, only to find it too crowded.
+Most people start exploring the insides of the cathedral and then proceed to the rooftop, only to find it too crowded.